Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data

-The 33 clusters acquired by SS-OPTICS are described as $C=[C_{1},...,C_{33}]$.
-Each $C_{i}$ in $C$ is a one-dimensional vector containing 168 components, like the vector of smart card's transaction time.
-Each component ($c_{j}$) of $C_{i}$ is the frequency of passengers' travel behavior in the ($j\%24$)th hour of the ($j-j\%24/7$)th day of the week.
+The set of the 33 clusters acquired by SS-OPTICS is denoted as $C=[C_{1},...,C_{33}]$.
+Each $C_{i}$ in $C$ is a vector containing 168 components, like the vector of smart card's transaction time.
+Each component ($c_{j}$) of cluster $C_{i}$ is the frequency of passengers' travel behavior in the ($j\%24$)th hour of the ($j-j\%24/7$)th day of the week.
 We also add a cluster to $C$ as the 34th cluster, whose components are all zero, to classify some noise points.
-Thus, we can classify all the SCDs based on the clusters' feature, $C=[c_{ij}]_{34\times168}$, all the SCD records can be grouped into 34 clusters.
+Hence, taking the clusters' features as the centroids of clusters, $C=[c_{ij}]_{34\times168}$, all the SCD records can be grouped into 34 clusters.

-According to the acquired data, two necessary aspects of information for clustering the whole dataset are obtained, i.e. 1) the cluster number $K=34$ and 2) the feature of each cluster $C_{i}$, it is very suitable for us to utilize Kmeans-like algorithm to classify the whole dataset, since the nodus of Kmeans is to fix k and the centroid of each cluster.
-For each SCD vector, $V=[v_0, \cdots , v_{167}]_{v_{i}\in N}$, it belongs to Cluster $C_{i}$:
+According to the acquired data, two necessary aspects of information for clustering the whole dataset are obtained, i.e. 1) the cluster number $K=34$ and 2) the feature of each cluster $C_{i}$.
+With the two aspects of information, classifying the whole dataset can be easily fulfilled by utilizing the simple and efficient K-means algorithm.
+For each SCD vector, $\textbf{\emph{v}}=[v_0, \cdots , v_{167}]$, it belongs to Cluster $C_{i}$ satisfying